AndrewJDR/nv-sparse-binding-regression-ogl/README.md

 3. Run `./build.sh`
 4. Run `./sparse-binding-tests`

 Per commit\* and per evict\* timings will be printed with a summary at the end.
-Note that for 570/575 series drivers, the total runtime will likely be on the order of 2-3 minutes, because **The runtime of each `glTexturePageCommitmentEXT` call increases as more calls are made, reaching as high as 1.7ms per call!**
+Note that for 555 thru 575 series drivers, the total runtime will likely be on the order of 2-3 minutes, because **The runtime of each `glTexturePageCommitmentEXT` call increases as more calls are made, reaching as high as 1.7ms per call!**

 Re-run the test with 550 series driver such as 550.163.01 or 550.120.
 The total runtime will likely be around 5-6 seconds, because **the runtime of each `glTexturePageCommitmentEXT` call remains constantly below 0.1ms, even as more calls are made.**